KeystoneDH/2024/_src/schedule.md

 ### Keynote Part 2: (T 5/21) 10:45am - 12:15pm, McGarvey Commons
 <div class="sessionCont">
-Following the structured orientation to their projects in Monday’s keynote panel, Kaufman, Licastro, and Clark lead discussion of participants' experiences of their projects.
+Following the structured orientation to their projects in Monday’s keynote panel, Licastro, Clark, and Kaufman lead discussion of participants' experiences of their projects.
 </div>

 ### LUNCH 12:15 - 1:15pm, McGarvey Commons